How to troubleshoot your Triton One RPC

 - Explanation: High traffic or an unannounced outage could overwhelm node capacity, triggering this error until load balancing or failover kicks in.

-Symptom: Error 504 ("Gateway Timeout") persists after retries.
+Error 504 ("Gateway Timeout") persists after retries.

 - Problem: Slow or unresponsive upstream validator response via Triton One’s gateway.